ocupop/hawaiitax/src/_staff/jake-miura.md

   Hawaii</p><p><strong>Education:</strong> University of Washington, B.A. in
   Accounting</p><p><strong>Experience: </strong>Jake is an intern at
   HiAccounting where his responsibilities consist of preparing checks and working with accounts payable and expenses for clients.
-Prior this, He has some experience with working for a financial investment doing data entry, preparing financial reports, and cold calling.</p><p><strong>Fun Fact:</strong> Jake is a huge Los Angeles Angels fan and he produces music in his free time.</p>
+Jake has prior experience working for a financial investment company doing data entry, preparing financial reports, and cold calling.</p><p><strong>Fun Fact:</strong> Jake is a huge Los Angeles Angels fan and he produces music in his free time.</p>